 The Personal Paddling Equipment you should bring:

 Whitewater PFD, spray deck and good helmet

 Solid footwear for bank support – no sandals

 Rescue gear, including a throwbag, knife, sling and karabiner

 White Water Kayak Rental

 Dinner on the final night

-Note: we can not guarantee the use of Gene17Kayaking's kayak, will depend of notification before booking and local availability at the time of booking.
+Note: with good notice we attempt to secure the hire of a kayak from a local source.
+Nominal rates apply for local kayak hire.
+Still we can not guarantee the use of locally sourced kayak, which will in part depend of notification before booking and local availability at the time of booking.